bc-mkatz/slate-1/source/includes/_api_guides_oauth_transition.md

 *   Ability to set and receive [webhook](#webhooks-overview) callbacks.

-*   Privileged access to new capabilities.
+*   Privileged access to new capabilities, such as multi-user support and streamlined permissions updates.

 ### <span class="jumptarget"> How to Migrate </span>